oneapi-src/distributed-ranges-tutorial/README.md

 [./src/example3.cpp](src/example3.cpp)

  The example simulates the elementary 1-d cellular automaton (ECA).
 Description of what the automaton is and how it works can be found in [wikipedia](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
-Visulisation of the automaton work is available in [ASU team webpage](https://elife-asu.github.io/wss-modules/modules/1-1d-cellular-automata).
+Visualisation of the automaton work is available in [ASU team webpage](https://elife-asu.github.io/wss-modules/modules/1-1d-cellular-automata).

  The ECA calculates the new value of a cell using old value of the cell and old values of the cell's neighbors.
 Therefore a halo of 1-cell width is used, to get access to neighboring cells' values when the loop eaches end of local segment of a vector.
  Additionally, a use of a subrange is presented, and `transform()` function, which puts transformed values of input structure to the output structure, element by element.
 The transforming function is given as lambda `newvalue`.